Flops and Hilbert schemes of space curve singularities: Examples and explicit results

 where $\sfP_{\leq r-1}(r,s,n)$ consists of partitions $\mu \in \sfP_r(r,s,n)$ with $0\leq \mu_1-\mu_s\leq r-1$, while $\sfP_{r}(r,s,n)$ consists of partitions $\mu \in \sfP(r,s,n)$ with $\mu_1-\mu_s= r$.
 This yields a decomposition

-Moreover, as shown below, any partition $\mu\in \sfP_{\leq r-1}(r,s,n)$ decomposes uniquely as a union of a rectangular Yang diagram $\lambda$ consisting of the empty boxes, and a second Yang diagram $\rho$ consisting of the boxes marked with $\bullet$.
+Moreover, as shown below, any partition $\mu\in \sfP_{\leq r-1}(r,s,n)$ decomposes uniquely as a union of a rectangular Young diagram $\lambda$ consisting of the empty boxes, and a second Young diagram $\rho$ consisting of the boxes marked with $\bullet$.

 The resulting partitions $(\lambda, \rho)$ must satisfy the conditions below, which follow from properties \eqref{item:plus-curve-A-1} -- \eqref{item:plus-curve-A-3} in Lemma~\ref{lem:plus-curve-A}: \begin{itemize}\itemsep0.2cm \item $\lambda$ is nonempty and $\ell(\lambda) =s$, \item $s-n \leq \ell(\rho)\leq s-1 $ and $\rho_1\leq r-1$, and \item all rows of $\rho$ have multiplicity at most $n$. \end{itemize} In particular, $\rho \in \sfP(r-1,n)$.